AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Output**

-The Control responds with a JSON containing top level managers and controls.
-The Control we are interested in is the Stereo Gain block.
+The device responds with a JSON containing member descriptors for the root block.
+The sub block we are interested in is the Stereo Gain block.
 We see the block is present along with its Object ID (oid).
-The oid is unique across all control elements and we will use it to retrieve the current value, change the value and verify the change.
+The oid is unique across all control elements and we will use it to further interogate the Stereo Gain block and find its members.
 The oid is 31.

 ```
 {